 The Restructuring Review: Czech Republic

-Before giving an overview of the Czech insolvency market for 2019, we would like to make two important introductory comments.
-Firstly, we understand that the majority of readers will be concerned with insolvency proceedings of corporate debtors.
-Thus, in this chapter, we will primarily focus on insolvency proceedings relating to corporate debtors.
+Before giving an overview of the Czech insolvency market for 2020, we would like to make an introductory comment.
+We understand that the majority of readers will be concerned with insolvency proceedings of corporate debtors.
+Thus, in this chapter, we will primarily focus on this type of insolvency proceedings.
 Any numbers given in this chapter relate only to insolvencies of corporate debtors unless specifically indicated otherwise.
-However, since Czech insolvency law was subject to a comprehensive amendment in 2019, focusing on insolvencies of physical persons (and the discharge of debts process), it is necessary to provide a brief overview of this topic as well.
-Secondly, we already know that the world economy has been severely hit by the covid-19 pandemic and is experiencing extraordinary measures issued by most countries.
-Because we cover only developments in the Czech insolvency market for 2019, we intentionally leave this developing chapter of economic history closed for now, and will reopen it in the next edition.
+However, since attempts of Czech legislators to reshape insolvency proceedings of physical persons in order to implement EU Directive (EU) 2019/10232 continued in 2020 as well, we will also provide a brief overview of these endeavours.

-Czech insolvency law is mainly governed by the Insolvency Act,7 which entered into force on 1 January 2008.
-The Code of Civil Procedure8 applies complementarily to the Insolvency Act and is used in cases not governed by Insolvency Act.9
+Czech insolvency law is mainly governed by the Insolvency Act6, which entered into force on 1 January 2008.
+The Code of Civil Procedure7 also applies complementarily to the Insolvency Act and is used in cases not governed by Insolvency Act.8

 i Insolvency tests and insolvency petition

 The Insolvency Act recognises three causes for initiation of insolvency proceedings.
 Liquidity insolvency and balance sheet insolvency are the most common insolvency causes and refer to a situation where the debtor is undergoing financial distress.
 The third option, impending insolvency, occurs when, with regard to all the circumstances, it may be reasonably assumed that the debtor will face financial distress.